 Financing fees and bank charges result primarily from bank taxes charged in Argentina on cash transfers.
-Cash transfers were higher in Q1 2024 than in Q1 2023.
+Cash transfers were higher in Q1 2025 than in Q1 2024.

-Interest on bank debt is lower in Q1 2024 than in Q1 2023 due to a lower average amount of loans outstanding during Q1 2024.
+Interest on bank debt is higher in Q1 2025 than in Q1 2024 due to a higher average amount of loans outstanding during Q1 2025.
 See the Liquidity and Capital Resources - Loans and Notes Payable sections of this MD&A.

-Interest on notes payable in Q1 2024 is higher than in Q1 2023 due to the issuance of Series IV Notes in July 2023 and additional Series IV Notes in December 2023.
+Interest on notes payable in Q1 2025 is higher than in Q1 2024 due to an increase in the principal amount of various series of notes payable outstanding.

-Amortization of notes payable transaction costs is higher in Q1 2024 than in Q1 2023 due to the costs related to the issuance of Series IV Notes in July and December 2023.
+Amortization of notes payable transaction costs is higher in Q1 2025 than in Q1 2024 due to the costs related to the issuance of various series of notes payable during the last half of 2024.